AriLaurin/voidepedia/dnd-con/Notes.md

 Theres a mage in the very capital of Alfheim, who has gone missing after his wife and kid died, but his residency should still be available for research

 I made an infiltration kit

+# Downtime 2
+We talked to the silver elf Royals about intimacy, their names was Julian and Elizabeth Stembock

+Don got embarassed thinking we were talking about relationships

+Momo and Zaggatha stepped outside to take a breather

+# Session 3
+Elliot is the name of the hot guy soldier

+Theres corpses burning in the capital, a lot of them seems to be terremiss guards

+The snake artefact was not possible to break by normal means, it was attempted to be sealed in a chest with. a blue crystal.
+Similar to that chest in the start of wotv, explained by Julian(?)

+Magnus is the mages name, researched the dark elves

+Some of Magnus' apprentices might be alive

+We found an elevated town, going towards the capital

+Theres a hot spring bath in Alden, bathing in it will give you medicinal purposes

+In the capital we found a wounded Terremis guard (Liv), who we helped burn the body of their dead comrade.

+At the entrance of the castle, we found remains of a battle with little to no Terremis casualties, massive arrows piercing the walls, and a larger crater in the ground as if someone/something crashed here.

+# Downtime 3

+We met a peculiar beast-like person named Rose.
+She seems to be hoarding the silver elf treasure at the castle, and shows marks of khaos on her body.
+She explained that she took the offer from a talking flower, and now her body constantly suffers.

+Rose carries the silver ornament coffer we were looking for